WilliamCCHuang/GraphLIME/README.md

 # GraphLIME

-GraphLIME is a model-agnostic, local, and nonlinear explanation method for GNN.
+GraphLIME is a model-agnostic, local, and nonlinear explanation method for GNN in node classfication task.
 It uses Hilbert-Schmit Independence Criterion (HSIC) Lasso, which is a nonlinear interpretable model.
 More details can be seen in the [paper](https://arxiv.org/pdf/2001.06216.pdf).

 This repo implements GraphLIME by using the awasome GNN library [PyTorch Geometric](https://github.com/rusty1s/pytorch_geometric), and reproduces the results of filtering useless features until now; that is, Figure 3 in the paper.